10 April 2017

 The contradictions of the burgeoning egg freezing industry are lucidly demonstrated out in The Great Egg Freeze, a radio documentary by journalist Fi Glover.
 Part of Radio 4's 'Seriously…' strand of 'quirky, curious and seriously interesting documentaries', the programme packs an impressive range of viewpoints into its 31 minutes, presenting the burgeoning 'social egg freezing' market through the eyes of customers, employers, and medical professionals.

 Egg freezing is a recent technology which was originally presented to female patients to preserve their eggs before medical treatment such as chemotherapy.
 The first child born from a frozen egg was in the US in 1997, and the first in the UK in 2001 (see BioNews 99).
-However, egg freezing is now being offered to prospective mothers to preserve better quality eggs, to be used further in the future.
+However, egg freezing is now being offered to prospective mothers to combat age-related fertility decline.
+Preserving eggs at a younger age, to be used in the future.

-Although none of these companies agreed to go on the air to talk about it, Glover speaks to an 'egg freezing broker', one such new enterprise which has arisen to introduce companies to the perks of egg freezing for employees, who emphasises that egg freezing is marketed as a type of 'insurance'.
-She speaks to the CEO of Hubble, who could be one of the first UK companies to provide egg freezing options for employees.
+Although none of these companies agreed to go on the air to talk about it, Glover speaks to an 'egg freezing broker', one such new enterprise which has arisen to introduce companies to the perks of egg freezing for employees.
+The broker views egg freezing to be marketed as a type of 'insurance'.
+She speaks to the CEO of Hubble, who could become one of the first UK companies to provide egg freezing options for employees.
 The CEO confirms that giants like Facebook and Apple have been a significant influence on this plan.
 Indeed, he agrees that if they had begun research into 'artificial wombs' for men, perhaps Hubble would have gone the same way.
 'It's one of those things where we say that as a joke, but in the next 20 years given where technology is shifting, that may not be so ridiculous after all.'

-She meets Bridget, the 'poster girl' for egg freezing in the US, and several other women like her who were in their thirties, with careers, and uncertain about when or whether they would start a family.
+Glover meets Bridget, the 'poster girl' for egg freezing in the US, and several other women like her who were in their thirties, with careers, and uncertain about when or whether they would start a family.
 Bridget had set up the first online cryopreservation community and at the time of the programme had had 11 eggs frozen.
 'Had I been given the opportunity in my early thirties or even late twenties, it would have taken a huge immense load off that I had these eggs on ice, I could use them when I wanted, and move on with my career, and move on with meeting men when I wanted to.'
-Yet there is a surprising and poignant update to her experience later in the programme, which reminds us that egg freezing is still essentially IVF, and even if women can set aside eggs for the future, they can also end up setting aside the realities of problems they might face.
+Yet there is a surprising and poignant update to her experience later in the programme, which reminds us that egg freezing is still essentially IVF, and that as women set aside eggs for the future, they may also overlook the difficulties of IVF conception.

 Such women bring the personal stories of egg freezing to the fore.
 Glover also speaks to the representives of the clinics catering to them, such as Professor Geeta Nargund, the medical director of CREATE Fertility.
 Professor Nargund's opinion is that egg freezing is the second wave of emancipation after the contraceptive pill.
 'Nature has created a gender inequality when it comes to infertility,' says Professor Nargund.